 The Arc of Howard County was started in 1961 by a group of parents who wanted a more fulfilling life for their children.
-Today, The Arc supports 750 families and people and employs over 300.
-We are dedicated to “achieving full community life for children and adults with intellectual and developmental disabilities–one person at a time”.
+Today, The Arc supports over 400 people and employs over 300 staff.
+We are dedicated to “achieving full community life for people with intellectual and developmental disabilities–one person at a time”.

 What does Intellectual and Developmental Disability mean?

 The term Intellectual and Developmental Disability (I/DD) means a severe chronic disability that is attributable to a mental and/or physical impairment and is present before an individual reaches the age of 22.
 This disability reflects the individual’s need for a combination of special, interdisciplinary services, individualized supports, or other forms of assistance that are of lifelong or extended duration and are individually planned and coordinated.